HOW WSN OPERATES

 WEATHER AND AVAILABILITY

 The Winter Shelter Network (WSN) operates nightly from November 1 through March 31, regardless of the outside weather conditions.
-One Overnight Host Church opens its doors each night to Douglas County single women or women with children.
+In a regular season, one Overnight Host Church opens its doors each night to Douglas County single women or women with children.
 Guests must apply via our website and undergo a warrant check before being accepted into the program.
 Applicants who are not admitted or do not qualify for the WSN will be referred to other services.
 Once accepted, guests reserve space for themselves and/or their family via our Coordinator.
 Space is reserved on a first come, first served basis.
 Guests are not allowed to "walk in" to the shelter without a confirmed reservation.
 Guests must adhere to the program guidelines at all times.
 Failure to adhere to the program guidelines will result in immediate termination.

 Admittance and Referral Procedure